Alvin Kamara Player Prop Bets for NFL Week 8 | New Orleans vs. Tampa Bay 10/31/2021

 Matchup vs. Tampa Bay

-- Over his nine career matchups against them, Kamara has averaged 52.2 rushing yards per game versus the Buccaneers, 9.3 fewer than his over/under in Sunday's game.
+- Kamara's 52.2 rushing yards per game in his nine career matchups against the Buccaneers are 9.3 fewer yards than his over/under in Sunday's game.

-- Kamara has had a rushing touchdown in five games against the Buccaneers, and had multiple TDs in one of those games.
+- Kamara, in nine matchups versus the Buccaneers, has run for a TD five times (including multiple scores in one game).

-- Allowing 67.4 rushing yards per game, the Buccaneers have the best run defense in the league.
+- Kamara will go up against a Buccaneers squad that allows 67.4 rushing yards per game and is the NFL's best rush defense.

-- This season the Buccaneers have conceded three rushing TDs.
-They are ranked third in the NFL in that category.
+- The Buccaneers have conceded three rushing touchdowns, third in the NFL.

 Recent Performances

-- Kamara put together a 51-yard rushing performance in last week's matchup with the Seahawks, carrying the ball 20 times.
+- In last week's matchup with the Seahawks, Kamara rushed for 51 yards on 20 carries.

-- He racked up 128 yards on 10 receptions and caught one touchdown pass.
+- He added 10 receptions for 128 yards and scored one touchdown in the passing game.

-- Kamara has 242 rushing yards on 62 attempts (80.7 yards per carry) and one touchdown in his last three games.
+- In his last three games, Kamara has taken 62 carries for 242 yards (80.7 per game) and one touchdown.

 Kamara's New Orleans Teammates